DCU Writing Centre

-The Writing Centre offers one-to-one assistance with academic writing to all undergraduate and postgraduate students.
-The sessions provide students with the opportunity to receive expert guidance from a peer tutor.
+The Writing Centre offers one-to-one guidance with academic writing to all undergraduate and postgraduate students.
+The sessions provide students with the opportunity to receive expert advice from a peer tutor.
 Tutors are studying at PhD level and are trained and supervised by SS&D staff.
 Students may visit the Centre during any stage of the writing process: planning an assignment, writing a first draft, or revising and editing a document.
 Sessions are booked online and are free of charge.

 Why visit the Centre?